AU-COBRA/ConCert/execution/README.md

 ### Property-based Testing of Smart Contracts with QuickChick
 The [tests](tests/) folder contains tests of some of the contracts from the [examples](examples/) folder.
 Input generators for the contract under test can be found in files ending in 'Gens.v', and the QuickChick properties/tests can be found in files ending in 'Tests.v'.
 [TraceGens.v](tests/TraceGens.v) contains key generator combinators for deriving "arbitrary" input generators of blockchain execution traces for a given smart contract, along with QuickChick `Checker`s that define the kind of properties we can test.
 The simplest example is the [EIP20Tests](tests/EIP20Tests/).

+The testing framework was developed as part of a Master's Thesis  at Aarhus University, and the thesis detailing the development can be found [here](https://github.com/mikkelmilo/ConCert-QuickChick-Testing-Thesis).

 ## Building/Developing
 This project uses the std++ and bignums library.
 These must be installed first and can be installed via Opam in the following way: